RWunderlich/Macrophytes-in-Aquitanian-shallow-lakes/README.md

 Wunderlich, R.F., Jamoneau, A., Boutry, S., Hosni, M., Bertrin, V., 2025.
 Model-Based Management of Native and Invasive Macrophytes in Shallow Lakes of South-Western France Under Warming.
 Journal of Environmental Management XX(), xxx-xxx.

 # Acknowledgments
-We thank Benjamin Weigel for advice regarding the calibration of models.
-We are also grateful to Albin Meyer for helpful discussions.
-This project was supported by grants from AAA (no. AAA) and BBB (no. BBB).
+We thank Benjamin Weigel for sound advice related to joint species distribution modeling.
+We are also grateful to Albin Meyer, Quentin Petitjean, and Margaux Herschel for helpful and often entertaining discussions.
+This study was part of the Vigie-Lac project and financially supported by the Adour-Garonne Water Agency (№ 310 33 01917) and ESR Nouvelle-Aquitaine Region (№ AAPR2022-2021-17081910).
 Copernicus Land Monitoring Service products and services used in this study were produced with funding by the European Union.

 # References
 Abrahams, C., 2008.
 Climate change and lakeshore conservation: a model and review of management techniques.